Taitava/obsidian-shellcommands-test-suite/Installation.md

 ### 2.5.2 Install a beta testing version

 An installation guide for beta versions is available at [SC's GitHub Discussions section](https://github.com/Taitava/obsidian-shellcommands/discussions/98).
 You can start from the heading *1.1.
 Installing BRAT and using it to install a beta version of SC*.

+# 3. Done
+After all installations are done, you can start testing as per instructions written in [[Welcome.md]].